bandframework/bandframework/software/parmoo/README.md

 git clone https://github.com/parmoo/parmoo-solver-farm
 ```

-From within the subdirectory ``parmoo-solver-farm/fayans-model-calibration-2022``, install the example via:
+From within the subdirectory ``parmoo-solver-farm/fayans-model-calibration-2022``, make sure that all of the dependencies for this example are installed via:
 ```
 python3 -m pip install -r REQUIREMENTS.txt
 ```